What Is Codeine?

 Summary

-Codeine is a prescription opiate used to treat mild to moderate pain.
-It's also classified as a Schedule II substance with a high potential for abuse and addiction.
+Codeine is a prescription opiate for mild or moderate pain.
+It’s also a Schedule II substance with a high potential for abuse and addiction.

 What's Next?